sunisho/shomediablog/content/post/stopping-trump.md

 The below is a living compilation of the resources and mental tools I use to remain engaged, effective, and optimistic.

+<b>It might seem like a lot, but with a quick skim, you'll realize that it doesn't take much to become an active citizen.</b>

 This is a living document, help me improve it!
 There are lots of other groups, tools, newsletters, articles, and resources, so please send me a note if I've missed something!